hacktobered/hacktobered.com/README.md

 4. Create [Github OAuth App](https://github.com/organizations/hacktobered/settings/applications) .
 Copy Client ID and Client Secret into GITHUB_ID and GITHUB_SECRET.

 5. If you want to save logged-in user details, you can use mongo db.
 Provide connection details in .env.local.
-However if you don't want - make sure to comment line 4 and line 14 in pages\api\auth\[...nextauth].tsx before running the code.
+However, if you don't want - make sure to comment line 4 and line 14 in pages\api\auth\[...nextauth].tsx before running the code.

    ```js
     //import clientPromise from "../../../lib/mongodb";